 - Visit a hospital emergency room.
 Hospital emergency rooms are called Accident and Emergency Units or A&E Departments in the UK.
 People may also refer to that part of a hospital as Casualty.
 Again, emergency medical treatment delivered in A&E or Casualty is free regardless of your nationality or country of residence.
 But if you are admitted or asked to come back for a clinic visit, you will have to pay full charges.

 Dial 111 When You're Not Sure Where to Turn

 Phone 111 (free from mobile phones or landlines) for urgent medical advice in non-life threatening situations.
-The trained advisor, supported by nurses and paramedics, will talk you through a questionnaire to determine what to do next.
+The trained adviser, supported by nurses and paramedics, will talk you through a questionnaire to determine what to do next.
 The recommendations that might be made range from providing you with a phone number to call, transferring you directly to appropriate medical help, advising you about out-of-hours doctors and late-night pharmacies, or making arrangements for an ambulance if that is required.

 If you're not eligible for free medical care under the NHS, you will, again, have to pay for any follow-on services.
 But you won't have to pay for the advice you receive from this phone line or for the phone call itself.
 If you're a visitor, it really is the quickest way to find the medical help you might need.